litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-http-status-code.md

       </tr>
     </table>

 ## Experiment Examples

 ### Common and Pod specific tunables

 Refer the [common attributes](../common/common-tunables-for-all-experiments.md) and [Pod specific tunable](common-tunables-for-pod-experiments.md) to tune the common tunables for all experiments and pod specific tunables.

 ### Target Service Port

 It defines the port of the targeted service that is being targeted.
 It can be tuned via `TARGET_SERVICE_PORT` ENV.
+This should be the port where the application runs at the pod level, not at the service level.
+This means if the application pod is running the service at port 8080 and we create a service exposing that at port 80, then the target service port should be 8080 and not 80, which is the port at pod-level.

 Use the following example to tune this: